intentframe/intentframe/docs/actor-sdk.md

 2. In the body of every tool, call `actor.submit(...)` with a structured intent.
 3. Build a system prompt that includes the `runtime_ctx` returned from `handshake()` so the LLM knows its policy envelope.
 4. Run the agent loop in your framework of choice.

+**Jarvis** additionally imports `action_registry` in its tool layer for optional pre-flight validation (taxonomy + domain payload slices) before `actor.submit()`.
+The invoice bot does not — it relies on per-tool Pydantic models and server-side enforcement only.
+Both patterns are valid; the Actor stays registry-agnostic either way.

 You can paste either agent into a new project and replace the framework with LangChain, AutoGen, or a raw OpenAI tool-call loop, and the integration with IntentFrame would not change.
 The Actor SDK is the only seam.